-These students from high schools in East Palo Alto work part-time during the school year and summer, and participate in every facet of Canopy’s tree planting and tree care programs—planting, pruning, and caring for trees; leading volunteer groups; assisting with events; and more.
+Students from high schools in East Palo Alto work part-time during the school year and summer, and participate in every facet of Canopy’s tree planting and tree care programs—planting, pruning, and caring for trees; leading volunteer groups; assisting with events; and more.
 Beyond learning marketable skills and gaining job experience, the TUFs work together to improve their neighborhoods in tangible ways.
-They help build local pride and contribute to the economic and civic renewal of their community by bringing the life-giving benefits to local schools, parks, and neighborhoods.
+They help build local pride and contribute to the economic and civic flourishing of their community by bringing the life-giving benefits of trees to local schools, parks, and neighborhoods.

-For the academic-year session, Canopy currently recruits students from Eastside College Preparatory School, East Palo Alto Phoenix Academy, and East Palo Alto Academy.
-For the summer session, Canopy recruits high school students who reside in East Palo Alto or East Menlo Park.
+For the academic year sessions, Canopy currently recruits students from Eastside College Preparatory School, Kipp Esperanza, Oxford Day Academy and East Palo Alto Academy.
+For the summer session, Canopy recruits high school students who reside in East Palo Alto or eastern Menlo Park.

 Leading groups of volunteers at tree planting and tree care events, the TUFs gain valuable leadership skills.
 They work with people from all backgrounds and ages, giving directions and coaching volunteers.
 In the process, they strengthen their communication skills, practice public speaking, and hone their ability to work in collaborative teams.

 The educational experiences are different for each TUF session, ensuring that returning TUFs continue to learn and grow with Canopy.
 TUFs complete a series of training sessions that cover a range of arboricultural topics: tree planting, tree biology, tree identification, the benefits of urban trees, and young tree pruning.
 They also complete hands-on training sessions in leading volunteers, developing their personal leadership style, and public speaking.
-Additionally, the TUFs participate in one Canopy board meeting each term to experience how a non-profit works.
+Additionally, they occasionally participate in other facets of Canopy’s operation to experience how a non-profit works.
 This includes joining or presenting at board meetings and attending staff meetings.

 Beyond formal training sessions, TUFs have the opportunity to attend special community events, such as the Goldman Environmental Prize Award Ceremony, that expose them to important environmental issues and leaders.